 Due to ongoing efforts to ensure the health and safety of our students during the COVID-19 pandemic, significant modifications to our existing placement practices are required.
-All in-person and online course placement testing and services until further notice.
+All in-person and online course placement testing and services are suspended until further notice.

 Normandale's course placement process determines a student's readiness for reading, writing, and mathematics courses.
 It is used to assist a student with the selection of appropriate courses to help assure a student's success upon entering Normandale.
 All degree-seeking students are required to satisfy course placement.
 Course placement can be determined using one or a combination of the following information:

 - Scores form ACT, SAT, MN Comprehensive Assessment (MCA)